cosmos/sdk-tutorials/tutorial/alias.md

 )
 ```

-2. A var, here you will define varibale, like your messages.
+2. a variable, which you will define to contain information such as your messages.

 ```go
 var (